100 Notable alumni of

 -

 Bishard "Budda" Baker is an American professional football safety for the Arizona Cardinals of the National Football League (NFL).
 He played college football for the Washington Huskies, and was selected by the Cardinals in the second round of the 2017 NFL draft.
-Baker is a seven-time Pro Bowler and a four-time All-Pro member.
+Baker is an eight-time Pro Bowler and a four-time All-Pro member.

 -